sidd2006/Et-Al/src/articles/adithy_shirali_Death on Demand- The Science, Ethics, and Future of Assisted Suicide Technologies.md

 title: "DEATH ON DEMAND?
 THE SCIENCE, ETHICS, AND FUTURE OF ASSISTED SUICIDE TECHNOLOGIES"
 date: "2025-11-17T13:50:44.959Z"
 ---
 **Death on Demand?
 The Science, Ethics, and Future of Assisted Suicide Technologies**

-**~Adithy S, Shirali Rajaneesh**
+**Authors:** ~Adithy S, Shirali Rajaneesh

-**Introduction**
+**Introduction:**

-The evolution and practices of end-of-life care and “the right to die” reflect the complexities of morality, dignity, and compassion.![]
+The evolution and practices of end-of-life care and “the right to die” reflect the complexities of morality, dignity, and compassion.
 ![Image 1](/articles/deathondemand/deathondemand1.png)